Nome, Alaska: Geography and climate

 Nome is located at 64°30′14″N 165°23′58″W (64.503889, −165.399444).

 According to the United States Census Bureau, the city has a total area of 21.6 sqmi, of which 12.5 sqmi is land and 9.1 sqmi (41.99%) is water.

-Nome has a subarctic climate (Köppen Dfc), with long, very cold winters, and short, cool summers.
-However, conditions in both winter and summer are moderated by the city's coastal location; winters are less severe than in the Interior, and conversely, summers are lukewarm.
-For example, Fairbanks at a similar parallel quite far inland has much greater temperature swings with both very warm and cold temperatures throughout the year.
-Even so, Nome is influenced by Far East Russia's cold landmass and as a result the climate is much colder than in coastal Scandinavia at similar latitudes.
+Nome has a subarctic climate (Köppen Dfc), closely bordering on a tundra, with long, very cold winters, and short, cool summers.
+Conditions in both winter and summer are moderated by the city's coastal location.
+Winters are less severe than in the Alaskan interior, and conversely, summers are lukewarm.
+For example, Fairbanks at a similar parallel quite far inland has much greater temperature swings, with both very warm and cold temperatures throughout the year.
+Even so, Nome is influenced by Far East Russia's cold landmass, and as a result the climate is much colder than in coastal Scandinavia at similar latitudes.